Goodwood Standard Smooth Dachshunds

 Thanks girls for coming in at Zero dark thirty to catch puppies!

-Vela's uterine horns, now empty, must go back inside.
+Vela's uterine horns, now empty, must go back

 Vela is a trooper through it all.